meowsus/front-end-reminders/README.md

   - __Wrong:__ `my-excellent-module.js`

 ### JavaScript Modules
-JavaScript modules should be named (in camelCase) according to their functionality, and their filenames (in snake_case) should match:
+JavaScript modules should be named (in camelCase) according to their functionality, and their filenames (in snake_case) should match.

-This function:
+For example, the function...

 ```JavaScript
 WEBLINC.myExcellentModule = (function () {
     'use strict';